 "Yeah, we found it.
 You were holding it in your hand when we came in."

-When Hoss didn't act as though he intended to elaborate further, Joe asked, "So where is it?"
+Hoss didn't seem inclined to elaborate further.
+"So where is it?"
+Joe pushed.

 "What?
 The note?"

 Joe's eyebrows raised.
-"Yes, the note," he repeated patiently.
+"Yes, the note," he repeated, holding onto his patience.
 "What did you do with it?"

 "We burned it."

 "You—you b-burned it?"
-Joe's voice was all high and squeaky again but he was so shocked he didn't care.
+His voice went all high and squeaky.
+He was so shocked he didn't care.

 Hoss shrugged.
 "Yeah.
 We burned it."
 He cocked his head and looked surprised at Joe's sputtering attempts to answer him.
 "Why?"

-He started shouting again and started trying to sit up, and that got Hoss's attention.
+He started shouting again and tried to sit up, and that got Hoss's attention.